Best Ways to Clean & Sanitize Silver Nipple Shields

 First Things First: Initial Cleaning

-The first time I got my silver nipple shields, I was so excited to use them that I almost skipped the initial cleaning (rookie mistake!).
-Before they touch your skin, wash them thoroughly with mild, unscented soap and warm water.
-Avoid rough sponges or paper towels that could scratch the surface—just pat them dry with a soft, clean cloth.
-This one simple step ensures your shields are ready to provide comfort and protection right from the start.
+When I first got my silver nipple shields, I was so excited to use them that I almost skipped the initial cleaning (rookie mistake!).
+Before they come into contact with your skin, simply wash them with mild, unscented soap and warm water.
+Pat them dry gently with a soft, clean cloth.
+When not in use, keep your silver nipple shields dry (protecting them from moisture and air contact will prevent oxidation/tarnishing).
+This simple step ensures your shields are ready to provide comfort and protection from the very start.

 Daily Care Routine That Actually Works